noFAYZ/noFAYZ/README.md

 - I’m currently working on [Ocean.money](https://ocean.money) 👽

-- I’m currently learning Solidity and Rust 🥵
+- I’m currently learning Solidity and Rust.
+It never ends! 🥵

 - Ask me about anything related to MERN stack and related technologies 🤔